Kitware/SMTK/doc/userguide/resource/concepts.rst

 in order to search for connections.
 Roles are simply integers.
 Roles less than zero are reserved for internal SMTK use while positive roles are available for user-specified (i.e., application-specific) roles.

+:smtk:`Properties <smtk::resource::Properties>`
+Resources and components contain a dictionary-like data structure that can hold any copyable type.
+If the property type has JSON bindings, it will be serialized to file along with the resource; otherwise, the property can still be stored, but will not be persistent.
+Currently enabled types include long, double, std::string, and std::vectors of these three types.

+Properties are stored separately from the objects they annotate, but each resource instance owns the properties instance that holds all properties for the resource and its components.
+The smtk::resource::Properties class is an abstract API provided on both resources and components; on the resource, the properties subclass provides actual storage, while on components, the subclass asks its parent resource for the properties object to search for values.